calmlb/CSS-Flexbox-Lab/w02/d3/jquery-lab.md

 	<img src="https://i.imgur.com/k06ZMEN.png">

-2. Code the following _user stories_, using jQuery where possible:
+2. Code the following _user stories_, using your choice of either (a) normal DOM methods or (b) JQuery:

 	- As a User (AAU), I don't want to see any developer skills when the page first loads so that I can start with a fresh slate.